-Every year since 2012, I’ve done a photo series on the Vancouver Pride Parade.
+Every year since 2011, I’ve done a photo series on the Vancouver Pride Parade (though now I’m branching out to other cities).
 Why?
 Because everyone in attendance at the parade is absolutely, unbelievably gorgeous.

 I grew up in a place known nationally for its homophobia.
-Sexuality was always this distant, fringe thing, and anything outside of well-defined limitations was, well, perverted.
-And I didn’t understand why perversion was something worth celebrating.
+Sexuality was always this distant, fringe thing, and anything outside of well-defined limitations was, well, something to be protested, not celebrated.

-Well, it turned out I was totally wrong.
+It turned out I was completely wrong.
 About a lot of things.

-2012 was actually the first time I’d ever attended a Pride Parade, and I balled my eyes out.
+2011 was actually the first time I’d ever attended a Pride Parade, and I balled my eyes out.
 I’d never seen anything like it before, and I think, before that moment, there was a lot I still hadn’t understood.
-Mainly, that it wasn’t a celebration of an alternate side of humanity–it was a celebration of humanity at its best.
+Mainly, that Pride wasn’t a celebration of an alternate side of humanity–it was a celebration of humanity at its best.

 At Pride, a lot of filters are taken off.
-So many people who have felt they’ve needed to be quiet or ashamed about who they are just burst out of their shells.
+So many people who have felt the need to be quiet or ashamed about who they are just burst out of their shells.
 Everyone joins in on a celebration of how incredible and unique we all are.

 There’s a brilliant transformation that takes place.
 Like I said, at Pride, everyone is gorgeous.
-You could get drunk off the self-confidence circulating through the air, all the fear and shame just sucked away.
+You could get drunk off the self-confidence coursing through the air, all the fear and shame just cast away.
 It’s people as they are, as they want to be, and it’s impossible not to be struck by the beauty of it.

 2016 was an important year for me to be attending Pride.
-Like I said, I grew up somewhere incredibly homophobic–at the mere suggestion that public schools shouldn’t discriminate against gay students, mass prayer meetings were held with thousands of people in attendance.
+Like I said, I grew up somewhere incredibly homophobic–mass prayer meetings with thousands of people happened at the mere suggestion that public schools should be doing more to protect gay students.
 At one point, a local university professor had published an article arguing that schools should actively warn kids against being gay, because homosexuality might cause cancer.

-I’ve done what activism I can, but from half the country away, it’s been hard to even dent the wall of bigotry surrounding the area.
+I’ve done what activism I can, but from half a country away, it’s been hard to even dent the bubble of misinformation and bigotry surrounding the area.